BDC Hamburger Icon

 4. Develop KPIs and metrics.

-You must determine your key performance indicators (KPIs) and core metrics to gauge your marketing campaign’s success.
-If you record baseline metrics early on, you’ll have a way to measure future growth or declines.
+To gauge your marketing campaign’s success, you must determine your key performance indicators (KPIs) and core metrics.
+Recording baseline metrics early on will allow you to measure future growth or declines.

-The precise metrics that determine success will be unique to your business.
-However, you must establish these metrics early and continually assess your results.
-As your business grows and becomes more successful, consider reevaluating which KPIs and metrics make the most sense.
+Your business’s precise metrics for success will be unique.
+However, you must establish these metrics early and assess your results continually.
+As your business grows and becomes more successful, consider reevaluating which KPIs and metrics are most relevant.

 5. Establish a marketing budget.

-Before you can develop a marketing strategy, you must determine how much money you can realistically dedicate to it.
-If you’re in the startup phase, there’s a good chance that your budget is slim, so you’ll need to use it wisely.
+Before you can develop a marketing strategy, you must determine how much money you can dedicate to it.
+If you’re in the startup phase, there’s a good chance your budget is slim, so you’ll need to use it wisely.
 If you’re a small business owner, a business budget template can help you get started.
-Once you’ve determined how much money you have for marketing, you must divide it up based on the best marketing strategies for your business.
+Once you’ve determined how much money you have for marketing, you must divide it among the best marketing strategies for your business.

 For example, if your target market is younger and interacts with your product only on social media, consider allotting a significant chunk of your budget to your social media campaigns.
 If you notice that your blog is your most powerful marketing tool, you may want to dedicate more resources to hiring expert writers.

-Consider conducting a marketing analysis to better understand your customers, decide on your strategies, and determine how to spend your marketing budget.
+Consider conducting a marketing analysis to better understand your customers, pinpoint strategies, and determine how to spend your marketing budget.

 6. Create a website and a blog.

-Increasing brand awareness online is crucial.
-While your industry and target market will help determine the extent of your online presence, a website and blog are likely excellent tools for establishing your startup as a credible organization.
+It’s crucial to increase brand awareness online.
+While your industry and target market will help determine the extent of your online presence, a website and a blog are likely excellent tools for establishing your startup as a credible organization.
 Depending on your budget and skill set, you can build and manage your website yourself or use one of the best website builders and design services.

-But it’s not enough to create the website and blog; you or a team member must continually update them and produce fresh content.
+But it’s not enough to create a website and a blog; you or a team member must continually update them and offer fresh content.
 For example, your blog should have a consistent posting schedule and produce valuable content.

 7. Find the right social channels for your startup.

 Many startups recognize the power of affordable social media marketing.
 However, only a few understand the importance of using the right channels.
-Each social media platform serves different personalities and audiences, who engage with each channel differently.
+Each social media platform serves different personalities and audiences who interact with each channel differently.
 You must determine which platforms work best for your startup.
+Here are a few popular examples:

 • Facebook: Facebook is a social media powerhouse.
 You’ll find disparate audience types, but you must seek out your target customers and use appropriate Facebook marketing strategies to connect with them.